seanconlon29/Tap-into-Your-Tastes/README.md

     </p>
 </figure>

-Being that California had a large percentage of the data, they greatly influenced the recommendation system to recommend users IPAs as well as Ales.
+The high volume of data from California heavily impacted the recommendation system's suggestion of IPAs and Ales to users.

-- IPA beers are actually India Pale Ales, but they are within their own beer type as they are largely different compared to other Ales.
+- India Pale Ales, or IPAs, are a distinct type of beer that differs significantly from other Ales.

-- Ale's are of all different types such as brown ales, irish ales and pale ales.
+- Ales encompass a diverse range of beer styles, including brown ales, Irish ales, and pale ales.

 <figure>